developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ## Overview

-Zebra provides a persistence framework that allows designated apps and settings to remain on a device following an [Enterprise Reset](/mx/powermgr) (which otherwise erases all data).
-For providers of enterprise mobility management solutions, this permits EMM agent and related files to be preserved after all other software is erased, restoring the device to manageability.
+Zebra provides a persistence framework that allows designated apps, settings and data to remain on a device following an [Enterprise Reset](/mx/powermgr), which otherwise erases all non-factory apps and data.
+For providers of enterprise mobility management (EMM) solutions, this permits an EMM agent and related services and files to be preserved after all other software is erased, restoring the device to a manageable state.

 **Persistence can include**: